 }

-Project-scoped overrides live in ./.gemini/settings.json at the root of the repo you are working in.
-The same schema applies, and project values override user values.
+Project-scoped overrides live in ./.gemini/settings.json at the root of the repo.
+Same schema applies, project values override user values.

 GEMINI.md project memory